0xf104a/procedural-brainfuck/README.md

 <b>*</b> – Not yet tested
 ## Procedures
 Procedure contains some brainfuck code which will be executed when procedure called.
-Procedure names could containt letters, numbers and underscores.
+Procedure name could containt letters, numbers and underscores.
 To call porcedure you should put it name and `;` after it.
 Procedures could call other procedures.
 You are free to define procedure inside a loop, but **this could lead to a severe memory leak.**<br>
 Definition example:<br>
 ```
 procedure_name{...}